pelya/dpmaster-udp-hole-punching/readme.txt

         First publicly available version

-* CONTACTS & LINKS:
+10) CONTACTS & LINKS:

 You can get more informations and the latest versions of DarkPlaces and dpmaster on the DarkPlaces home page: http://icculus.org/twilight/darkplaces/

-If dpmaster doesn't fit your needs, please drop me an email.
+If dpmaster doesn't fit your needs, please drop me an email (my name and email address are right below those lines).
 Your opinion and ideas may be very valuable to me for evolving it to a better tool.

 --